madeITBelgium/WP-Security/readme.txt

 == Description ==
 'WP Security by Made I.T.' is one of the fastest WordPress security plugins.
 The plugin daily scan your complete website to check for malware, viruses and files changes.

 This plugin relies on a third party service to functionally work.
-This plugin automatically generates a connection with our server on 'www.madeit.be' to generate an API key to update scan listings, malware and virus databases, ...
+This plugin automatically generates a connection with our server on 'www.madeit.be' to generate an API key to update scan listings, malware and virus databases.

 = Features =
 * Scan your WordPress website to file changes.